 There are quests to complete which, in the early stages, will be the best source of income for a new settlement - although they are only intended to guide you through getting started, and are by no means representative of the ‘best' way to go about things.

 There's some depth to be found in the combat system of Tribal Wars 2.
 Units have different offensive, defensive and movement stats.
 Units also have their own individual loot carrying capacity, something which makes picking the right mix when invading another settlement or barbarian village an important factor to take into account.

 Attacking a barbarian village is most efficiently done by using an army that has a high carrying capacity, as there are no defences to worry about - so for this, light cavalry and spearmen units are a great choice.
 Assaulting a defended village is an entirely different story, and experienced players have come up with some clever tricks - timing attacks so that damage lands in quick bursts, or cleverly deploying at the moment of an incoming attack in order to avoid damage.

 Ruler Wanted: Multitasking Specialists Only!

-By the time your beginner protection as ended, Tribal Wars 2 can be hectic.
+By the time your beginner protection has ended, Tribal Wars 2 can be hectic.
 This is where it's especially important that you find a helpful and supportive tribe.
 Structures constantly need to be built and upgraded in order to provide sufficient resources.
 Your armies need food which means that farms need to be properly managed and improved.
-Troops have to be mustered to defend against incoming attacks - and to launch your own.
+Troops have to be mustered to defense against incoming attacks - and to launch your own.

 Your settlement will come under repeated attack, meaning that you need to dedicate time and resources to rebuilding and repairing buildings.
 You need to constantly loot neighbouring players in order to make sure that they don't get too strong.
 You'll quickly find that you've developed a routine - something which can either be a blessing or a curse on the game's ability to provide enjoyment.